Mashbode/FYP-23-S2-15/README.md

 password : passcanliao \
 Click save and you will connect to AWS RDS, under database there will be a postgres (default db by postgres DO NOT DELETE OR ALTER ANYTHING), rdsAdmin (AWS STUFF u will not be able to access)
 metadatadb - this will be our main db \
 fileserver - this will be where we store the file parts

+### Connecting to Microsoft Azure
+Follow from connecting to rds instance(same method) : https://adamtheautomator.com/rds-postgres/
+Steps \
+Under the existing server right click -> register -> server \
+Enter a name for the server
+Under connections \
+Host : myfypserver.postgres.database.azure.com
+Port : 5432 \
+Maintenance : postgres \
+Username : myadmin \
+password : Passcanliao1 \
+Click save and you will connect to Microsoft Azure.
+Under  databases, there will be postgres (default db by postgres), azure_sys and azure_maintenance.
+These are there by default.
+fileserver - this will be where we store the file parts

 ## in django, there is a file named requirements .txt